The Origin of Spin-Alignment of Dark Matter Subhalos: Results

 If this scenario is correct, the trend of spin alignment is expected to vary depending on the orbital orientation of the subhalos.
 We therefore investigate the relationship between $\cos\theta$ and $r/R_{\rm vir}$ by categorizing subhalos into different orbital types.
 We classify subhalos located near the equatorial plane of the host halo ($|\cos\chi| < 0.5$) into three orbital categories, based on the alignment between their orbital angular momentum and that of the host halo's spin ($\cos\eta$).
 These categories are defined as retrograde ($-1 \leq \cos\eta < -1/3$), polar ($-1/3 \leq \cos\eta \leq 1/3$), and prograde ($1/3 < \cos\eta \leq 1$).
+These orbital subsamples account for $11.9\%$ (retrograde), $8.56\%$(polar) and $36.9\%$(prograde) of the full sample.
 A classification based solely on $\cos\eta$ cannot distinguish whether a subhalo at $\cos\chi \approx 1$ is in a genuine polar orbit or is a subhalo from a different orbit that is only transiently passing through the polar region.
 By restricting the sample to the region near the equatorial plane ($|\cos\chi| < 0.5$), we enable a robust classification of these orbits.
 Additionally, subhalos near the host center undergo merging processes with the host core and their position vectors $\vec{X}_{\rm sub}$ approach zero, making it difficult to accurately calculate $\vec{J}_{\rm orb}$.
 We therefore impose the constraint $r/R_{\rm vir} > 0.1$ to ensure the reliability of our orbital calculations.
-Figure \ref{fig:SAorbital} presents 2D histograms of $\cos\theta$ and $r/R_{\rm vir}$ and PDFs of $\cos\theta$ for three orbital types, retrograde, polar, and prograde.
+Figure \ref{fig:SAorbital} presents 2D histograms of $\cos\theta$ and $r/R_{\rm vir}$ and the excess probability density of $\cos\theta$ for three orbital types, retrograde, polar, and prograde.